What Are Business and Corporate Ethics? Definition, Principles, and Types

 Product ethics is concerned with the safety, fairness, and transparency of the products companies sell.
 Ethical companies guarantee that their products meet safety standards and that marketing claims are truthful.
 Ethical product management also involves providing clear instructions and ensuring the sustainability of products.

-10. Technology Ethics
+10. Technology and AI Ethics

 Now that we’ve covered the types of business and corporate ethics, let’s explore the steps you can take to implement these ethical practices in your organization.